theronwolcott/terpemon-flutter/README.md

 <img align="right" width="365" height="720" src="images/Sequence_01.gif">

-A location-based augmented reality mobile game inspired by Pokémon GO, themed around the University of Maryland campus.
-Players can explore the campus to find, catch, and collect unique creatures using their mobile device's camera and location services.
+A location-based augmented reality mobile game inspired by Pokémon GO, themed around the University of Maryland.
+Players can explore the world around them -- anywhere on Earth -- to find, catch and collect unique creatures using their mobile device's camera and location services.
 I developed both the front-end (this project, for iOS and Android) and the back-end (in Node, with MongoDB).

 Back-End Project: https://github.com/theronwolcott/terpemon-node